tethysplatform/tethys/docs/getting_started/model.rst

 The Tethys Portal provides the :doc:`../tethys_sdk/persistent_store` to streamline the use of SQL databases in apps.
 To register a new :term:`persistent store` database add the ``persistent_stores()`` method to your :term:`app class`, which is located in your :term:`app configuration file`.
 This method must return a list or tuple of ``PersistentStore`` objects.

 Open the app configuration file for your app located at :file:`my_first_app/app.py` in your favorite text editor.
-Import the ``PersistentStore`` object at the top and add the ``persistent_stores()`` method to your app class as follows:
+Import the ``PersistentStore`` object at the top of the file, add the ``persistent_stores()`` method to your app class, and save the changes:

 ::

-    from tethys_apps.base import TethysAppBase, app_controller_maker
+    from tethys_apps.base import TethysAppBase, url_map_maker
     from tethys_apps.base import PersistentStore